13th January 2023

 “With Civica Case Management, everything is completely out in the open and visible to all the right people all the time” says Jonathan Craven.

-Since both public sector organisations had similar requirements to move from their previous “labour-intensive, manual” case management methods Jonathan took the same approach, “Although two quite different organizations, the implementations of Civica Case Management in both cases were broadly similar, providing much needed benefits”
+Since both public sector organisations had similar requirements to move from their previous “labour-intensive, manual” case management methods Jonathan took the same approach, “Although two quite different organisations, the implementations of Civica Case Management in both cases were broadly similar, providing much needed benefits”

 - Automation – to reduce manual resource requirement